Our demonstration gardens show how to effectively integrate native plants and other water-conserving ideas into your

 1305 Middlefield Road, Palo Alto

-In 2010, we partnered with the City of Palo Alto to create a demonstration garden at the Lucie Stern Community Center.
-This project was sponsored by Lyngso, the Santa Clara Valley Chapter of the California Native Plant Society, the Bay Area Water Supply and Conservation Agency, EarthCare Landscaping, the Bay-Friendly Landscaping and Gardening Coalition, and members of the community.
-Grassroots Ecology holds periodic free public workshops at the garden demonstrating sustainable landscaping practices and native plant maintenance techniques.
+We partnered with the City of Palo Alto to create this demonstration garden in 2010.
+The project was sponsored by Lyngso, the California Native Plant Society Santa Clara Valley Chapter, the Bay Area Water Supply and Conservation Agency, EarthCare Landscaping, and the Bay-Friendly Landscaping and Gardening Coalition.
+We hold periodic free public workshops at the garden demonstrating sustainable landscaping practices and native plant maintenance techniques.